shehab-Aleissa/shehab-snippets/README.md

-# some of snippets credit to:
+# Some of snippets credit to:
 MIT © Mauricio Ivan